HayashiEsme/Hiring_README/README.md

 # Hiring README

 Hi there, you might have found my github via my resume - but noticed nothing is up.
 That's cause they're private repos.
-You will (and should) [contact me](xuan.lim@u.nus.edu) to ask me for access to view my codebases.
+You will have to (and should) [contact me](xuan.lim@u.nus.edu) to ask me for access to view my codebases.

 ### On my background:
 I'm an embedded systems nerd who studies Data Science and Computer Science undergraduate in NUS.
 I love working on stuff that makes people's lives easier.
 In my years of undergraduate explorations that often meant interdisciplinary things - which is why you'll notice the wide array of fields in my side projects.
 But these days I consider myself an (Embedded Systems) Software Engineer who's not afraid to use all her toolchains within her arsenal to solve a problem ( - without overcomplicating, and if it benefits, of course.)